IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 IUA profile provides support for user authentication, app authentication, and authorization decisions.
 When MHD actors are grouped with IUA actors there are additional security and privacy functionality enabled by this grouping.
 There are additional requirements and functionality enabled through scope definitions that are transaction specific.

-A MHD Document Consumer when grouped with an IUA Authorization Client, shall request [ITI-71] the following scope from the IUA Authorization Server to enable the MHD [ITI-67] transaction authorizing token [ITI-72].
+An MHD Document Consumer when grouped with an IUA Authorization Client, shall request [ITI-71] the following scope from the IUA Authorization Server to enable the MHD [ITI-67] transaction authorizing token [ITI-72].
 The MHD Document Responder when grouped with an IUA Resource Server shall require [ITI-72] Incorporate Authorization Token in all [ITI-67] Find Document References requests, shall enforce the authorization decision in the token, and may further enforce policies beyond those made by the Authorization Server such as consent or business rules.

 scope: "ITI-67"

 This scope request authorizes the full [ITI-67] transaction.
-This scope implicitly request is requesting patient specific Search/Read for DocumentReference resources as defined in [ITI-67].
+This scope implicitly requests patient specific Search/Read for DocumentReference resources as defined in [ITI-67].
 Further scope refinement is allowed in realm or project specific situations, these additional scopes would be in addition to the scope defined here.

 | **Editor: Please add the following to MHD Volume 2: section 3.68.5 Security Considerations**                      |
 |------------------------------------------------|